-- Continue the federal investment for transit and multimodal projects in the Denver region. - Provide dedicated sources of revenue and increased funding for bus rapid transit and rail new starts programs. - Continue to provide federal funding for the FasTracks corridors (over time this could include corridors that have had to be removed from the fiscally constrained RTP). - Clarify with regard to transit-oriented developments that up to a half-mile from an existing or proposed transit station, parking and transportation infrastructure, transit-oriented development planning, land acquisition and a project or program that supports compact, mixed-use, mixed-income, bicycle/pedestrian-friendly development are eligible for federal transportation funding and require that this clarification be incorporated in funding program decisions, and work to identify additional sources of funding. - Incorporate the Partnership for Sustainable Communities' livability principles into federal policy and investment decisions. - Improve transportation services for older adults and individuals with disabilities by giving states added flexibility in utilizing their federal funds; enhancing the planning and coordination process; providing technical assistance; and promoting innovative community programs. - Designate the "Rocky Mountain Corridor" (from Cheyenne, Wyoming, through Colorado to Albuquerque, New Mexico, and the Interstate 70 corridor from Denver International Airport to the Utah border) and the Western Regional Alliance high-speed rail network (to provide high-speed rail connections between Denver, Salt Lake City, Reno, Las Vegas and Phoenix) as high-speed rail corridors.
-This action would identify them as having potential for highspeed rail activity and enable these corridors to receive federal funds that might become available for corridor studies of high-speed rail options, development of plans for high-speed rail infrastructure, construction of high-speed rail facilities and highway/rail grade crossing safety improvements.
+- Clarify with regard to transit-oriented developments that up to a half-mile from an existing or proposed transit station, parking and transportation infrastructure, transit-oriented planning, land acquisition and a project or program that supports compact, mixed-use, mixed-income, bicycle/pedestrian friendly development are eligible for federal transportation funding and require that this clarification be incorporated in funding program decisions, and work to identify additional sources of funding. - Incorporate the Partnership for Sustainable Communities' livability principles into federal policy and investment decisions. - Improve transportation services for older adults and persons with disabilities by giving states added flexibility in using their federal funds, enhancing the planning and coordination process, providing technical assistance, and promoting innovative community programs. - Designate the Rocky Mountain Corridor (from Cheyenne, Wyoming, through Colorado to Albuquerque, New Mexico, and the Interstate 70 corridor from Denver International Airport to the Utah border) and the Western Regional Alliance high-speed rail network (to provide high-speed rail connections between Denver, Salt Lake City, Reno, Las Vegas and Phoenix) as High-Speed Rail Corridors.
+This action would identify them as having potential for high-speed rail activity and enable these corridors to receive federal funds that might become available for corridor studies of high-speed rail options, development of plans for high-speed rail infrastructure, construction of high-speed rail facilities and highway/rail grade crossing safety improvements.

-Air Quality Conformity.
-The air quality conformity process is a success in the Denver region.
-It has increased support for multimodal planning and for integrated land use and transportation planning.
+- Air quality conformity.
+The air quality conformity process has increased support for multimodal planning and for integrated land use and transportation planning.
 It has also increased interagency coordination between the air quality and transportation planning agencies.
 DRCOG supports maximum flexibility so that comparatively minor changes to the planned or programmed highway and transit network do not require a full conformity analysis at taxpayer expense.
-DRCOG supports continued funding for transportation projects that improve air quality.
+DRCOG supports that improve air quality. - Transportation demand management.

-Transportation Demand Management.
 DRCOG views transportation demand management principles and practices as increasingly important elements of the region's long-range transportation planning strategy.
-DRCOG supports actions that minimize the barriers to the use of alternatives to the single-occupant vehicle and encourage changes to normal work patterns to avoid peak traffic conditions.
+DRCOG supports actions that minimize the barriers to the use of alternatives to the singleoccupant vehicle and encourage changes to normal work patterns to avoid peak traffic conditions.
 DRCOG also supports efforts to provide incentives to employers, schools, rideshare agencies and individuals to encourage alternative transportation use.